zshguy/MemoryLens/README.md

 ## Security & Legal Notes

 - MemoryLens runs locally; no memory images are transmitted externally.
-- Symbol downloads occur via Volatility’s normal behavior (e.g., Microsoft symbol servers).
+- Symbol downloads occur via Volatility’s normal behavior (example: Microsoft symbol servers).
 - Use only on memory images you are legally authorized to analyze.

 ---

-## License

-Choose a license that matches your intent (MIT is common for security tooling).
-Add a `LICENSE` file to the repository accordingly.

----

 ## Author

-Ahmad
+Ahmad Khaled (zshguy)
-Defensive Security / DFIR
+Cybersecurity / DFIR